What Is a Vagus Nerve Chiropractor & How Can It Help?

 This is why our approach is focused on the bigger picture of your health.
 We aren’t just treating symptoms; we’re addressing the root cause of the imbalance.
 By ensuring your vagus nerve can function without interference, we help your nervous system find its equilibrium again.
 This allows your body to shift out of survival mode and into a state of healing, leading to lasting wellness.

-Upper Cervical Care for Vagus Nerve Health
+Upper Cervical Care: A Targeted Approach for the Vagus Nerve

 When we talk about supporting the vagus nerve, we have to look at its physical journey through the body.
 The vagus nerve starts in the brainstem and travels down, passing through a very specific and delicate area at the top of your neck.
 This region, known as the upper cervical spine, is where your head meets your neck.
 If the bones here, the C1 (atlas) and C2 (axis) vertebrae, are even slightly out of place, they can put direct pressure on the vagus nerve.
 This pressure can interfere with the vital signals it sends to the rest of your body.